konsisumer/JSONTestOmronWeb/README.md

 # JSON Test Web Application

 This is a web application that demonstrates fetching and displaying JSON data from a server.
 It includes dynamic visualizations such as a speed gauge and a progress bar, which adapt based on the machine's state.
-Additionally, it now includes a new page for displaying job data dynamically fetched from a server.
+Additionally, it now includes a new page for displaying job data dynamically fetched from a server and generating PDFs and XML files for individual jobs.

 ## Project Structure